GoGuardian

-GoGuardian is a student monitoring software.
-Its company with the same name was founded in 2014 and based in Los Angeles, California.
+GoGuardian is an educational software company founded in 2015 and based in Los Angeles, California.
 The company's services monitor student activity online, filter content, and alert school officials to possible suicidal or self-harm ideation.

-GoGuardian's access to private data has concerned parents and scholars, and the company has been accused of overreach.
+It also offers a network-level filtering solution marketed for bring your own device environments, GoGuardian DNS.
+Concerns have been raised over these functions, claiming the software is spyware.

 Product history

-GoGuardian was founded in 2014 and is based in Los Angeles, CA. Its feature set includes computer filtering, monitoring, and management, as well as usage analytics, activity flagging, and theft recovery for ChromeOS devices.
+GoGuardian was founded in 2015 and is based in Los Angeles, CA. Its feature set includes computer filtering, tracking, monitoring, and management, as well as usage analytics, activity flagging, and theft recovery for ChromeOS devices.
 GoGuardian also offers filtering functionality for third-party tools such as YouTube.

-On June 2015, GoGuardian reported it was installed in over 1,600 of the estimated 15,000 school districts in the United States.
+In June 2015, GoGuardian reported it was installed in over 1,600 of the estimated 15,000 school districts in the United States.

 In January 2015, Los Angeles Unified School District (LAUSD) chose GoGuardian to support their 1:1 device rollout program.
 This provides LAUSD device tracking and grade-level-specific filtering, and facilitates compliance with the Children's Internet Protection Act (CIPA).

 In September 2015, the company released GoGuardian for Teachers, a tool to monitor student activity and control student learning.
 In January 2016, GoGuardian announced the launch of Google Classroom integration for GoGuardian for Teachers.

 In May 2018, GoGuardian was acquired by private equity firm Sumeru Equity Partners and appointed Tony Miller to their board of directors.

-In August 2018, GoGuardian launched Beacon, a software system installed on school computers that analyzes students' browsing behavior to alert people concerned of students at risk of suicide or self-harm.
+In August 2018, GoGuardian launched Beacon, a software system installed on school computers that analyzes students' browsing behavior to alert people concerned about students at risk of suicide or self-harm.

 In November 2020, GoGuardian merged with Pear Deck.